Neptune-Crypto/neptune-explorer/README.md

 2. start neptune-explorer

 ```
-nohup neptune-explorer 2>&1 > /path/to/logs/neptune-explorer.log &
+nohup neptune-explorer --site-domain testdomain 2>&1 > /path/to/logs/neptune-explorer.log &
 ```

 Notes:
 * The block-explorer automatically uses the same network (mainnet, testnet, etc) as the neptune-core instance it is connected to, and the network is displayed in the web interface.
 * If neptune-core RPC server is running on a non-standard port, you can provide it with the `--neptune-rpc-port` flag.
 * neptune-explorer listens for http requests on port 3000 by default.
 This can be changed with the `--listen-port` flag.
-* Site name must be specified with the `--site-name` flag.
+* Site name can be specified with the --site-name flag.
+* Site domain *must* be specified with the `--site-domain` flag.

 ## Connecting via Browser